-It makes your soil sterile over time and also adds salts which is detrimental to worms and your plants.
+It makes your soil sterile over time and also adds salts which are detrimental to worms and your plants.
 Bacteria is the best source of nitrogen available for your plants in the soil.

 Chemical fertilizers try to make up for this by over-dosing your plants with nitrogen.
 That is why you can get a “Burning Affect”.

-Number Two: Use plenty of organic matter such as leaves, compost, manures, grass clippings, etc.
+Two: Use plenty of organic matter such as leaves, compost, manure, grass clippings, etc.

-Number Six: Throw away your shovel.
+Six: Throw away your shovel.
 Just kidding of course but please don’t use it in your garden.
 Use a garden fork instead.
-Your WHOLE worms will appreciate it..
+Your WHOLE worms will appreciate it.

 We have talked about organic gardening and worms.
-We explained how making your garden “habitat friendly” can help you attract worms already in your area.
+Also, we explained how making your garden “habitat friendly” can help you attract worms already in your area.